 For managing keywords throughout your MindTouch site, you can use the content reuse feature to place keywords in a body of content that is reused throughout your MindTouch site in strategic places.
 This allows you to update everywhere in one place.

 With MindTouch Responsive, content is automatically optimized for mobile use.
-When a user makes a search with a mobile device, the search engines are now more likely to display relevant content that is optimized for mobile devices.
-Learn more about how MindTouch handles SEO impact here.
+When a user makes a search with a mobile device, search engines are more likely to display relevant content that is optimized for mobile devices.
+Learn more about how MindTouch handles SEO impact.

 Use "nofollow" tags

 The more links you have on a page the less value any one link has.
 This doesn't mean that you should avoid links, but rather use the nofollow tag for low quality or irrelevant links.
 Some examples of this are site navigation, user-generated content, embeds, etc. MindTouch employs best practices by using nofollow tags for your external links (URLs hyperlinked that are external to MindTouch) and for application and content navigational elements.

 By default, MindTouch saves all external links with a nofollow tag.
 If you wish to turn off the nofollow for external links while still retaining nofollow for application and content navigation, contact MindTouch Support.